A Choral Christmas

 A Choral Christmas is an album by German cross-cultural new-age band Cusco.
 It was released in 1995.

 The album was produced in collaboration with the Munich Opera Choir.
-The tracks feature a fusion of slow vocal melodies with music of late Middle Ages and Renaissance, and instrumentally reflect on their previous Concierto de Aranjuez album from 1986.
-Unlike any other Cusco album, the choirs are predominant in most tracks, the exceptions being the instrumental "Canon" and "Swan Lake / The Nutcracker".
+The tracks feature a fusion of slow vocal melodies with music of the late Middle Ages and Renaissance, and instrumentally recall elements of their earlier album Concierto de Aranjuez(1986).
+Unlike any other Cusco album, the choirs are predominant in most tracks.
+The exceptions being the instrumental "Canon" and "Swan Lake / The Nutcracker".
 This album was also released on the Prudence label under the title A Cusco Christmas.